Minnesota Vixen: 2017

-In 2017, the Minnesota Vixen departed the IWFL and joined the Women's Football Alliance (WFA) where they continued to compete on a national level with over 60 teams across the nation.
-Joining the coaching staff was Coach Stefan Dahl Holm as the Line Coach.

-The team finished the regular season 6-2.
-In the first round of the playoffs, the Vixen were victorious over the Kansas City Titans, only to fall to the Dallas Elite in round 2.
-Dallas then continued on to win the WFA 2018 Division I National Championship.
+In 2017, the Minnesota Vixen departed the IWFL and joined the Women's Football Alliance (WFA).
+Joining the coaching staff was Stefan Dahl Holm as the Line Coach.
+The team finished the regular season 6–2.
+In the first round of the playoffs, the Vixen beat the Kansas City Titans, only to fall to the Dallas Elite in round 2.